v

 'When we got there he was conscious and he was being given first aid by a trauma technician from our station across the road who assisted until the ambulance arrived.

-'We are not exactly sure but we think he was briefly knocked unconscious by the tree which was about 15 or 20ft tall.
+'We are not exactly sure but we think he was briefly knocked unconscious by the tree which was about 15 or 20ft tall.'He managed to walk to the ambulance and had a bandage around his head, but there wasn't any blood.'

 Ian Lacey, manager of nearby business Highbarn Motorcycles, said: 'I heard a huge crack and looked out and saw the tree on the pavement.
 At first I didn't know that someone had been hit but then I saw him sat up on the pavement.